Roanoke College: Lutheran heritage

 Established in 1842, Roanoke is the second-oldest (Gettysburg College is the oldest) Lutheran-affiliated college in the United States and is associated with three synods of the Evangelical Lutheran Church in America: the Virginia Synod, the Metropolitan Washington, D.C.
 Synod, and the West Virginia–Western Maryland Synod.
 The Virginia Synod is headquartered in Bittle Hall, the college's first library now occupied by the Bishop of the Virginia Synod.

 Historically, the college has had a small Lutheran population.
 Roanoke's student body represents numerous religious denominations; Roman Catholicism is the most prevalent, and Lutherans total less than ten percent.
-Roanoke has an active religious life program for students seeking that experience, but religion is not prominent; students are not required to attend religious services or to take classes in religion.

-Roanoke honors its Lutheran heritage with an independent board of trustees; the church does not control administration.
-The dominant aspect of Roanoke's Lutheran heritage is the college's commitment to academic freedom.
-Martin Luther encouraged freedom from oppression along with freedom for learning and freedom for service in the community.

 Academics

-Reputation
+Admissions

+U.S. News & World Report evaluates Roanoke admissions as "selective".
+For 2023, the middle range scores of enrolled students were 3.1 to 4.0 GPA, 1150–1270 SAT, and 22–28 ACT.
+In 2023, Roanoke awarded $36 million in merit-based scholarships, awarded financial aid for those completing the FAFSA in an average of $32,000 for each student, and awards scholarships in music, theater, art, as well as fellowships in areas of student interest.

+Rankings

+For 2024, U.S. News & World Report ranked Roanoke tied for #130 out of 211 National Liberal Arts Colleges and #167 in Top Performers on Social Mobility.

+Accreditation and courses of study

 Roanoke is accredited by the Southern Association of Colleges and Schools to award bachelor's degrees in arts, science, and business administration.
-In addition, the business administration program is accredited by the Association of Collegiate Business Schools and Programs; the chemistry program is accredited by the American Chemical Society; the teacher licensure program is accredited by the Teacher Education Accreditation Council; and the athletic training program is accredited by the Commission on Accreditation of Allied Health Education Programs.
+In addition, the business administration program is accredited by the Association of Collegiate Business Schools and Programs; the chemistry program is accredited by the American Chemical Society; the teacher licensure program is accredited by the Council for the Accreditation of Educator Preparation; and the athletic training program is accredited by the Commission on Accreditation of Allied Health Education Programs.

 Roanoke offers 35 majors with 57 minors and concentrations.
 The college also offers a dual degree engineering program that leads to a Roanoke liberal arts degree and an engineering degree from Virginia Tech.
-Each year, Roanoke accepts approximately 35 incoming freshmen and first-term sophomores to become members of the Honors Program.
-These students complete the Honors Curriculum in lieu of the Roanoke College Core Curriculum.
-Honors students are offered numerous special learning experiences including plays, lectures, concerts, and service projects.